configcat/docs/website/docs/targeting/targeting-overview.md

 ### Feature Flag / Setting

-A *setting* is a set of rules that produces a **boolean**, **string**, **integer** or **double** value, which can be used to configure your application.
+A *setting* is a set of rules that yields a **boolean**, **string**, **integer** or **double** value, which can be used to configure your application.
 It is also known as a configuration value, configuration setting, configuration parameter, etc.

-A setting that provides a **boolean** value is also called a *feature flag* since it is often used to decide whether an application feature should be turned on or off.
+A *feature flag* is a setting that yields a **boolean** value, that is used to decide whether an application feature should be turned ON or OFF.
 It is also known as a feature toggle, feature switch, feature flipper, conditional feature, etc.

 :::info
 Since the most common type of settings is feature flag, we usually use that term throughout the documentation for the sake of simplicity - even though setting is the more general term.
 In other words, when feature flags are mentioned, it also applies to settings unless stated otherwise.